“Do you feel French?” someone asked me recently. I had to think about it. How do you feel French and what does that even mean?

 I love the veterinary care and human health care here.
 The emphasis on fresh food, family time, and the work/life balance all are things that France has going for it.
 I enjoy the French way of life even if there are maddening aspects to la vie française.

 But do I feel French at my core?
 Not really.
 Sometimes.
 I don’t know.
 It’s complicated.
+How do you feel French anyway?

 That’s the short answer.
 I think we need to unpack the question.
 To fully answer if I feel French, we’d have to define what being French is.